Joe Cocker: Early life (1944–1960)

 Cocker was born on 20 May 1944 at 38 Tasker Road, Crookes, Sheffield.
 He was the youngest son of a civil servant, Harold Norman Cocker (1907–2001), at the time of his son's birth serving as an aircraftman in the Royal Air Force, and Madge (née Lee).
 According to differing family stories, Cocker received his nickname of Joe either from playing a childhood game called "Cowboy Joe", or from a local window cleaner named Joe.

 Cocker's main musical influences growing up were Ray Charles and Lonnie Donegan.
 Cocker's first experience singing in public was at age 12 when his elder brother Victor invited him on stage to sing during a gig of his skiffle group.
 In 1960, along with three friends, Cocker formed his first group, the Cavaliers.
 For the group's first performance at a youth club, they were required to pay the price of admission before entering.
 The Cavaliers eventually broke up after a year and Cocker left school to become an apprentice gasfitter working for the East Midlands Gas Board, later British Gas Corporation, while simultaneously pursuing a career in music.

-Cocker is not related to fellow Sheffield-born musician Jarvis Cocker, despite a rumour to this effect (particularly in Australia, where Jarvis Cocker's father, radio presenter Mac Cocker, allowed listeners to believe that he was Joe's brother), although Joe was a friend of the family and even did some babysitting for Jarvis when he was an infant.
+Cocker is not related to fellow Sheffield-born musician Jarvis Cocker, despite a rumour to this effect (particularly in Australia, where Jarvis Cocker's father, radio presenter Mac Cocker, allowed listeners to believe that he was Joe's brother), although Joe was a friend of the family and even did some babysitting for Jarvis when the latter was an infant.

-Career
+Career (1961-2014)

-Early career (1961–1966)
+Early career and the Grease Band (1961–1969)

-In 1961, under the stage name Vance Arnold, Cocker continued his career with a new group, Vance Arnold and the Avengers.
-The name was a combination of Vince Everett, Elvis Presley's character in Jailhouse Rock (which Cocker misheard as Vance), and country singer Eddy Arnold.
+In 1961, under the stage name "Vance Arnold", Cocker started a new group, Vance Arnold and the Avengers.
+The name was a combination of Vince Everett (Elvis Presley's character in Jailhouse Rock, which Cocker misheard as Vance) and country singer Eddy Arnold.
 The group mostly played in the pubs of Sheffield, performing Chuck Berry and Ray Charles songs.
 Cocker developed an interest in blues music and sought out recordings by John Lee Hooker, Muddy Waters, Lightnin' Hopkins and Howlin' Wolf.
 In 1963, they booked their first significant gig when they supported the Rolling Stones at Sheffield City Hall.

 In 1964, Cocker signed a recording contract as a solo act with Decca and released his first single, a recording of the Beatles' "I'll Cry Instead" (with Big Jim Sullivan and Jimmy Page playing guitars).
 Despite extensive promotion from Decca lauding his youth and working-class roots, the record was a flop and his recording contract with Decca lapsed at the end of 1964.
 After Cocker recorded the single, he dropped his stage name and formed a new group, Joe Cocker's Blues Band.
 There is only one known recording of Joe Cocker's Blues Band on an EP given out by The Sheffield College during Rag Week and called Rag Goes Mad at the Mojo.